zeroitdev/Zeroit-Dev-Snippet-Editor/README.md

 ## WHERE TO FIND

-This library is available as a NuGet package at [nuget.org](https://www.nuget.org/packages/Zeroit.Framework.LineSeparators/).
+This library is available as an executable file at  [github](https://github.com/zeroitdev/ZeroitSnippetEditor/blob/master/Installer/Snippet Editor.exe).